My Stinkor Story

 If you asked me to pick my favorite toy from my childhood, I would consider that question carefully and wonder if you were surreptitiously sizing me up for identity theft.
 But if you asked me my favorite line of toys from my childhood, I’d have an easy answer: Battle Beasts.

 Even if you’re never heard of Battle Beasts, you've at least heard of the toys that spawned them: Transformers.
 Back in 1987 Battle Beasts first showed up in Japan as Beastformers, a spin-off of Hasbro and Takara’s successful empire of transforming robots.
 The two were technically part of the same series, and the Beastformers and their homeworld appeared in a single episode (a backdoor pilot, if you will) of the Transformers Headmasters TV series, complete with its amazing, infamous dub.
-In the West, Hasbro licensed these animal-themed figures and dubbed them Battle Beasts for a separate and much lower-key release.
-As Battle Beasts they had no obvious links to Transformers, and for promotions they enjoyed only a short, obscure comic and a TV commercial that made kids wonder how wood actually defeated water.

-I was very fond of the Battle Beasts, and not so much for the reasons extolled in the commercial.
-Their gimmick was a rub-and-reveal sticker on the armor of each figure, with fire, water, and wood assigned at random.
-The beasts’ battles took place in rock-paper-scissors format; fire and water’s attributes were clear, and wood technically bested water by floating on it.
 Yes, that was a stretch, but it wasn’t the competitive aspect of Battle Beasts that I liked anyway.
 I thought the figures were highly cool on their own merits.
-They were only a little larger than Army Ants or M.U.S.C.L.E. or a number of other small-scale toys, but Battle Beasts were far more detailed and varied, combing animals with cybernetic attire worthy of any 1980s mecha anime.
+They were only a little larger than Army Ants or M.U.S.C.L.E. or a number of other small-scale toys, but Battle Beasts were far more detailed and varied, combining animals with cybernetic attire worthy of any 1980s mecha anime.

 They were also compact and affordable, and the fact that they had no real backstories allowed me to imbue them with whatever personalities and plots I devised.
-One day they might be relentlessly bellicose gremlins squabbling to escape a doomed planet, and the next day they’d be comical little creatures living harmoniously and Smurf-like in some wilderness.
+One day they might be relentlessly bellicose gremlins squabbling to escape a doomed planet, and the next day they’d be comical little creatures living harmoniously and Smurf-like in the wilderness.

 I sold off the majority of my childhood toys long ago, and I do my best to avoid falling into blank nostalgia or collectible clutter.
 Battle Beasts are one of the few cases where I’ve not only kept my original collection but actually added to it.
 And since I haven’t blathered about toys in a while, I’ll round up five or six Battle Beasts of personal note.